Online Joint Assortment-Inventory Optimization under MNL Choices: Problem Formulation

 Particularly, when prescribing the inventory decision $\U_t^\pi$ for cycle $t$, the policy can only use historical choice observations and inventory decisions prior to cycle $t$, but not any future information.
 Moreover, the policy has to comply with the inventory constraints so $\U_t^{\pi} \in \setU$ for all $t \in [T]$.
 This formally defines an \textit{admissible policy}.
 Additionally, let $\mathbb{P}_\pi$ and $\mathbb{E}_\pi{}$ denote the probability distribution and expectation value over the random decision path of policy $\pi$, respectively.

 The expected total profit when applying policy $\pi$ can be written as

 where $\{\U_t^{\pi}\}_{t \in [T]}$ is the sequence of history-dependent inventory decisions generated by policy $\pi$.
-For the clarity of exposition, we drop the superscript ${\pi}$ from $\U_t^{\pi}$ when it is clear from the context.
+For simplicity, we drop the superscript ${\pi}$ from $\U_t^{\pi}$ when it is clear from the context.
 The objective of the online joint assortment-inventory optimization problem is to identify a policy that maximizes the expected total profit in \eqref{equ-define-opt-problem}.
 This is equivalent to minimizing the \textit{regret}.
 Specifically, the regret of a policy $\pi$, denoted by $\Reg(\pi ; \bv, \bre, T) $, measures the expected total profit loss of policy $\pi$ relative to the optimal policy based on known attraction parameters, that is,

-where $\U^*$ is the clairvoyant solution in \Cref{equ-onecycle-revenue}.
+where $\U^*$ is the clairvoyant solution to problem \eqref{equ-define-ustar}.
 However, it is generally intractable to find an optimal policy that exactly minimizes the regret.
 Instead, a more realistic goal is to find a policy whose regret grows with $T$ at a slow sub-linear rate \citep[\eg, ][]{lattimore2020bandit,bubeck2012regret}.
 In the next section, we will propose an algorithm that can provably achieve this goal provided that an exact oracle to static optimization problems of the form in \eqref{equ-define-ustar} is available.